Newton numbers, vanishing polytopes and algebraic degrees: -polytopes

 \begin{proposition} The codegree of the Cayley sum of polytopes satisfies the following: \begin{enumerate} \item $\text{codeg} (P_0\ast P_1\dots \ast P_k) \le k+1$ (equivalently, $\deg P \ge n-k$). \item $\text{codeg} (P_0\ast P_1\dots \ast P_k) = k+1$ if and only if $P_0 + \dots + P_k$ contains an interior lattice point. \end{enumerate} \end{proposition}

 \begin{cor} A $B_k$-polytope is generally not trivially thin if $n > 2k$. \end{cor}

-\begin{remark} Using the language of \cite{Nil20} the second part of the proposition claims that $\text{codeg} (P_0\ast P_1\dots \ast P_k) = k+1$ if and only if we have the following inequality for the mixed codegree $\text{mcd} (P_0,\dots,P_k) \le k+1$, i.e. $\text{mcd} (P_0,\dots,P_k) \ne k+2$. \end{remark}
+\begin{remark} Using the language of \cite{Nil20}, the second part of the proposition claims that $\text{codeg} (P_0\ast P_1\dots \ast P_k) = k+1$ if and only if we have the following inequality for the mixed codegree $\text{mcd} (P_0,\dots,P_k) \le k+1$, i.e. $\text{mcd} (P_0,\dots,P_k) \ne k+2$. \end{remark}

-\begin{proof} Note that the projection of $\lambda P$ on $\R^k$ contains no interior lattice points if $\lambda \le k$ and this proves the first part of the proposition.
-The projection of $(k+1)P$ on $\R^k$ contains a unique interior lattice point $(1,\dots,1)$.
+\begin{proof} Note that the projection of $\lambda P$ onto $\R^k$ contains no interior lattice points if $\lambda \le k$, which proves the first part of the proposition.
+The projection of $(k+1)P$ onto $\R^k$ contains a unique interior lattice point $(1,\dots,1)$.
 The fiber over it is exactly the polytope $P_0+ \dots+P_k$ and this proves the second part of the proposition. \end{proof}

 \begin{proposition} Consider a $B_k$-polytope $P = P_0\ast P_1\dots \ast P_k$ in $\R^n$.
 Suppose that for all $i$ $\dim (P_i) \ge 1$ and $P_0$ is not a join.
 Then $P$ is also not a join. \end{proposition}